All you need to know about the Ultima Handicap Steeple Chase at Cheltenham Racecourse on March 16.

 When and where can I watch the Ultima Handicap?
-2.50pm Cheltenham, March 11.
-Live on Racing TV in stunning HD.
+2.30pm on Tuesday 15 March, live in stunning HD on Racing TV.

 Which Grade?
 Grade Three.
 Which course is the Ultima staged on?
 Old Course